 These mini pumpkin bread loaves are lightly spiced and great for those who don’t like strong pumpkin flavors.
 Bake in mini bread loafs and attach the free printable gift tags for easy holiday gifting.

-With Christmas just days away, I’m already back home with the fam-bam enjoying some time off.
-Lots of baking, Parks & Rec, and putting some finishing touches on this years branding & web design projects.
-But before I completely head out for the year, I wanted to stop in and share one of my new favorite pumpkin bread recipes.
+Before I completely head out for the holidays, I wanted to stop in and share one of my new favorite pumpkin bread recipes.
 Made in the cutest mini paper bread loaves, these tiny little guys are super moist and perfect for gifting any time of the year.
-Traveling without my photo set up is quite the challenge, but I managed to snag a few pics this morning before the gloomy winter sun totally disappeared!

 I’m not usually one for heavily spiced pumpkin treats, but this pumpkin bread is a little different than previous recipes I’ve made.
 I cut back the amount of nutmeg, ditched the cloves, and boosted the cinnamon to create a lightly spiced version of one of my family’s favorite breads.

 Aside from the moist deliciousness, I think my favorite part of these loaves are the disposable mini baking pans.
 The bread bakes up perfectly & comes out super clean because of their pre-cut corrugated edges that allow you to tear down the sides for easy removal.
 Slip them in plastic bags, twist closed, and stick on a fun gift tag for a easy homemade gift.